 live remote SATB choir and violin

-Setting a speech by Harry Hopkins
+text from a speech by Harry Hopkins

 About the piece

 Relief is a 30 minute 8 movement piece with text from a speech by Harry Hopkins, director of the WPA and Secretary of Commerce under FDR.
-Hopkins’ 1936 speech affirms and reaffirms the importance of dignity in social welfare and the necessity of a society to care for all its members.
+Hopkins’ 1936 speech affirms the importance of dignity in social welfare and the necessity of a society to care for all its members.
 It was delivered 84 years ago, but this text feels very resonant in this moment and pertinent to some of today's overlapping crises of livable wages, affordable housing, and especially massive unemployment and the relief packages being debated in Congress.
 The excerpted portions of the speech used in this composition highlight these parallels.

 About Live Remote Music